-This webinar will provide tax advisers with a practical guide to completing required FBAR filing requirements.
-The panel will offer detailed instruction on completing and filing an FBAR (FinCen Form 114), discuss recent IRS penalty enforcement actions for non-filing of foreign bank accounts, and describe extension provisions for the 2019 filing year.
+This course will provide tax advisers with a practical guide to completing required FBAR filing requirements.
+The panel will offer detailed instruction on completing and filing an FBAR (FinCen Form 114), discuss recent IRS penalty enforcement actions for non-filing of foreign bank accounts, and describe extension provisions for the current filing year.

 - What triggers FBAR filing requirements